This Pavlova recipe is a light and delicious dessert that’s easy to make!

 - ½ cup raspberries

-- Add egg whites to the bowl of a stand mixer and begin beating on medium speed until frothy.
+- Add egg whites to the bowl of a stand mixer and begin beating on medium speed until medium peaks form.

-- Add the sugar in a very slow but continuous pour while the mixer is going.
+- Add the sugar in very slowly 1 tablespoon at a time.
 Once all of the sugar has been added, increase the speed to high and beat until stiff peaks form and the mixture is glossy.

 - In a small prep bowl, combine the remaining teaspoon of cornstarch with the lemon juice and vanilla and mix with a fork until liquid.